BlockDevsUnited/l-earn/Lessons/English/L_EARN/Contributing/LCon1:Contributing.md

 Fork this repository.
 The fork button is at the top right of this page.

 ### Create A Markdown File
-Create a markdown file in your forked repository.
-Create a new file with the .md extension.
+Create a markdown file in your forked repository, inside the "Student_Assignments" folder in the "Contributing" directory.
+Make sure the file has a .md extension.

 * [Refer this guide](https://guides.github.com/features/mastering-markdown/)

 Use the above guide to create a sample lesson on a cryptocurrency related topic.
 * Use headings